dtolb/v2-messaging/methods/createGroup.md

 ## Send Group MMS

-Send a group text message or picture message
+Send a group text message or picture message.

+### Invalid Phone Number handing

+When sending a group message to an invalid phone number, you may receive extraneous [callback events](../events/messageEvents.md).
+You can read me on the [Messaging API concepts page](../concepts.md#group-message-invalid).

 ### Request URL